itutsjain/movie-night/README.md

 * Login signup page(using Firebase)
 * Notes Section (Saves notes in the local storage)
 * Portfolio Section where You can contact me
+* Responsive Website
+* Clicking on recommended movie takes us to its imdb page where we can watch trailer, ratings and review it.

 ### Algorithm
 ***